gabyrocha/gabyrocha/README.md

 ### Oii!
 Eu sou a Gaby 👋

-- 🌱 Estudante de Análise e Desenvolvimento de Sistemas
+- 💻 Graduada em Análise e Desenvolvimento de Sistemas
 - 📫 Contate-me no email: gabsfoxy@gmail.com
 ____________________________________________________________________

 ### Hi!
 I'm Gaby 👋

-- 🌱 I'm studying System Analysis and Development
+- 💻 Graduated in Systems Analysis and Development
 - 📫 You can reach me on: gabsfoxy@gmail.com
 ##